yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 ### Sun Tracking and Clouds Detection

 We utlize a camera projection model to correlate the sun position in a sky image with solar azimuth and zenith angle in the real world, and we develop a modified NRBR threshold with the background subtraction method to determine whether a pixel in the sky image is cloud pixel.
 In Figure 7, we demonstrate the sun tracking and cloud detection algorithms we developed.
-You can refer to [[3]](#3) for the details.
+You can refer to [[3]](#3) for more details.
+The codes are open sourced and can be accessed in this [GitHub Repo](https://github.com/yuhao-nie/Cloud-dection-in-sky-images).

 <div align=center>
   <image src="./sample_images/sun_identification_demo_1.gif">